Family law reform

 - Support for families in the case of a death or incapacity to give consent.

-For more information on family law reform, see the Documentation tab.
+For more information on the measures adopted within the framework of Bill 2 or on the reform of family law, see the Documentation tab.